Search

 Food in Cambodia

-While it’s best to stay clear of the grilled spiders, Cambodia is a great destination for vegetarians and vegans.
-The larger cities, such as Phnom Penh and Siem Reap have vegetarian only restaurants which always have vegan options too.
-In other areas, you may be limited to rice dishes, fried vegetables, noodles and vegetable coconut curries.
-Just always make sure to ask for no fish sauce to be added.
-For vegetarians, a popular dish is fried vegetables and noodles with a fried egg on top.
-Cambodia offers various fresh fruit which is perfect to pick up as a snack too!
+Cambodia is an excellent destination for those following a vegetarian or vegan diet.
+The larger cities, such as Phnom Penh and Siem Reap, have vegetarian-only restaurants that always have vegan options.
+You may be limited to rice dishes, fried vegetables, noodles, and coconut curries in other areas.
+Always ask for fish sauce to be added.
+A popular dish is fried vegetables and noodles with a fried egg.
+Cambodia offers various fresh fruits, which are also perfect to pick up as a snack!

 Typical Cambodian Dishes